snarlferb/u/README.md

   consolink.ttf, truetype) BDF fonts are often used in conjunction with other font formats such as PostScript or TrueType.
-My main reason for using BDF was because of its compatibility w/ X11, as the font format & metrics both align (you can find this out in the X Logical Font Description Conventions, under "BDF Conformance") You can also find  Adobe's legacy docs and specifications...
+My main reason for using BDF was because of its compatibility w/ X11, as the font format & metrics both align (you can find this out in the X Logical Font Description Conventions) You can also find Adobe's legacy doc/specifications...

   [Adobe Specification](https://adobe-type-tools.github.io/font-tech-notes/)